Waterdown Trunk Watermain Twinning Class Environmental Assessment and Conceptual Design

 Hi, I just received a message about a public meeting, but I don't see it (or any updates) on this site.
 Has there been some progress that I can read about in advance of the meeting?
 Are there any reports completed, for example?
 Thanks in advance for your help, Sarah

-Sarah asked about 1 year ago
+Sarah asked almost 2 years ago

 Thank you for registering for the Landowner’s Meeting.
 We will be sending you the access instructions two days prior to the event.
 The latest materials available are located on the Engage Hamilton website under “Virtual Public Information Centre (PIC) #2”.
 These materials walk you through the problem/opportunity statement, an updated inventory of existing conditions, alternative routes, and draft evaluation criteria.